Rathlin O'Birne

+St. Assicus

+Saint Assicus spent the last seven years of his life on Rathlin O'Birne.
+Assicus was the first Bishop (and subsequently the Patron Saint of Elphin, County Roscommon).
+Assicus was said to have been a favored follower of St Patrick and served as his goldsmith.
+The remains of Assicus's hermitage can be found on Rathlin O'Birne island.

 Lighthouse

 Rathlin O'Birne lighthouse went into operation on 14 April 1856.
-In 1974, a Radioisotope thermoelectric generator was installed, making it home to Ireland's first nuclear powered lighthouse.
+In 1974, a radioisotope thermoelectric generator was installed, making it home to Ireland's first nuclear powered lighthouse.